unchainedshop/unchained/docs/source/getting-started/engine-controlpanel.md

 ## Step 1: Access Control Panel

 In order to add content to your store, you need to log into the store's control panel.
-Navigate to your store domain: https://my-first.unchained.shop
+Navigate to the login window of your control panel

 Initially the username and password are set as following: